tonyfu97/Digital-Image-Processing/docs/08_motion.md

 ### Problem Formulation

 Before introducing the window \(W\), let's first take a closer look at the **data term** used in the Horn-Schunck method.
 It is based on the brightness constancy constraint: \( I(x,y,t) = I(x+u, y+v, t+1) \), which states that the intensity of a point in an image should remain constant over time.
 Here, we take some steps to derive the optical flow equation.
+This derivation is also covered by Professor Shree Nayar in his [lecture](https://youtu.be/IjPLZ3hjU1A?si=vFxhDuyotewubWS6).

 1. **First-Order Taylor Series Expansion**: We approximate the right-hand side of the equation around \((x, y, t)\):